Skip to main content

 To address these challenges, it is essential to provide municipalities with resources and guidance to implement light reduction solutions.
 This includes adopting environmentally-sound lighting techniques and systems, utilising advanced methods to measure and monitor light pollution levels and enhancing the knowledge and capabilities of local authorities to manage light pollution effectively.

-DARKER SKY: Supporting ports and municipalities
+DARKER SKY: Supporting municipalities and ports

 DARKER SKY is actively working to reduce light pollution, enhance biodiversity and promote connectivity among habitats by supporting ports and municipalities in the North Sea Area through practical measures: